lorenzomighie/Monitoring-Rewards/README.md

 - [OpenAI Gym](https://gym.openai.com/)

-See also https://github.com/fabriziocacicia/monitoring_rewards for a guide into monitoring rewards and https://github.com/whitemech/LTLf2DFA for a guida into Linear Time Logic and Deterministic Finite state Automaton
+See also https://github.com/fabriziocacicia/monitoring_rewards for a guide into monitoring rewards and https://github.com/whitemech/LTLf2DFA for a guida into Linear Time Logic and Deterministic Finite state Automaton.